SkylineCommunications/dataminer-docs/connector-help/connector_help/CLS Tracking Platform.md

 ### Trackers

-This page contains the **Trackers Table**,which contains the most recent value from the **GPS Table**, i.e. the last known position and message timestamp for each tracker.
+This page contains the **Trackers Table**, which contains the most recent value from the **GPS Table**, i.e. the last known position and message timestamp for each tracker.
 This is an export table that generates a DVE for each of those trackers.

 Manual removal of individual DVEs or of all DVEs is possible, as well as automatic removal of deleted DVEs.